bitcraze/toolbelt/Readme.md

 ### Environments

-When a module tool is to be executed, the toobelt inspects the "environmentReq" parameter in the module.json file and matches it with the environments available in the config.json file to select an appropriate environment for the module.
-An environment is a docker image with one or more languages, compilers or frameworks installed.
+When a module tool is to be executed, the toobelt inspects the "environmentReq" parameter in the `module.json` file and matches it with the environments available in the `config.json` file to select an appropriate environment for the module.
+An environment is a Docker image with one or more languages, compilers or frameworks installed.
-When the tool is executed, the toolbelt starts a second docker container and runs the tool in that container.
+When the tool is executed, the toolbelt starts a second Docker container and runs the tool in that container.

 For instance, when calling